Information about Student and Tier 4 visas

 If any required data is missing from your record, or your visa is running out, you may receive emails from us to inform you of what you need to do.

-You will be contacted, using your SOAS email address during the year to check the details we currently hold about you are correct.
-Full details of this will be emailed to you, to give you time to update your UK contact details.
+You will be contacted using your SOAS email address during the year to check the details we currently hold about you are correct.
+If this is necessary you will be emailed and given time to update your UK contact details.
 If your details change during the year, you can update us at any time using SOAS Online Services.